deskbookers/sdk-javascript/docs/events.md

 # Events

 ## `unread()`
-Retrieves the unread count of the events, and returns a breakdown of tabs by unread count.
+Retrieves the unread count of the events, and returns a breakdown of unread counts by tab.

 ```js
 const unread = await deskbookers.events.unread()